 During software inventory, the added server credentials are iterated against servers and validated for agentless dependency analysis.
 When the discovery of servers is finished, in the portal, you can enable agentless dependency analysis on the servers.
 Only the servers on which validation succeeds can be selected to enable agentless dependency analysis.

 SQL Server instances and databases data begin to appear in the portal within 24 hours after you start discovery.

 By default, Azure Migrate uses the most secure way of connecting to SQL instances that is, Azure Migrate encrypts communication between the Azure Migrate appliance and the source SQL Server instances by setting the TrustServerCertificate property to

 true.
-Additionally, the transport layer uses SSL to encrypt the channel and bypass the certificate chain to validate trust.
+Additionally, the transport layer uses TLS/SSL to encrypt the channel and bypass the certificate chain to validate trust.
 Hence, the appliance server must be set up to trust the certificate's root authority.
 However, you can modify the connection settings, by selecting Edit SQL Server connection properties on the appliance.
 Learn more to understand what to choose.

 Verify servers in the portal